TheArkive/GuiCtlExt_ahk2/README.md

 # GuiCtlExt_ahk2
 GuiControl extensions for AHK v2 controls

-## Button
+## Picture Button

+### Gui.AddPicButton(sOptions:="", sPicFile:="", sPicFileOpt:="")

+`sOptions` are the normal options you would specify for any `Gui` control when invoking `Gui.Add()`.

+The last 2 parameters are the same as the first 2 parameters of LoadPicture().
+For more info, see `ctl.SetImg()` below, or the AHK help files for LoadPicture().

 ### ctl.SetImg(sFile, sOptions:="")
-Sets the image for a button.
+Sets or changes the image for a button.
 Specify no text if you want an image button only.
 Otherwise you will get the image and text.

 sOptions is the same as `LoadPicture()`.